binomnpx/zelda1-disassembly/README.md

 The basic premise is that at the beginning of the game, you choose one of three weapons: the sword, the rod, or the bow.
 Depending on which weapon you chose, your game experience will play out differently.
 You will also gain access to three magic books that augment your weapon.

-Also, I have become aware of a program that randomizes the overworld and dungeons of the game.
+I have become aware of a program that randomizes the overworld and dungeons of the game.
 It would be cool if this hack were compatible with the randomizer.

 I am considering calling this the "Take This!
 Edition" hence the name of the branch.
 (There is no exclaimation point in the text in game but many people probably aren't aware of that and "Take This.
 Edition" or "Take This Edition" might look weird.